-Made with my Grill Magic Badia seasoning (find it here), this meal is loaded with North African flavors of the spice market.
+Made with my Grill Magic Badia seasoning, this meal is loaded with North African flavors of the spice market.
 It transforms a ho-hum dish to a miraculous one.
 This recipe serves four, and only uses one pan, leaving minimal dishes to deal with after.
 Can’t beat that.

 Watch me cook this recipe:

 By Andrew Zimmern

 - 3 carrots

 - 1# Merguez sausage

 - ¼ cup olive oil